nametal/bil-ngin/README.md

 1. **get loans**: get existing loans (for now, only 1)
 2. **get bills**: get loan schedules for a loan
 3. **get outstanding**: get the total amount of unpaid bills
-4. **make payment**: pay on a specific date with exact amount based on total pending amount on that date
+4. **make payment**: pay on a specific date with exact amount based on total pending amount until that date
-5. **is delinquent**: input specific date, return true if there are at least 2 unpaid bills on that date, otherwise false
+5. **is delinquent**: input specific date, return true if there are at least 2 unpaid bills until that date, otherwise false